 What they're protected against:

-Problem: Premiums increase 8-10% per year of age, and health conditions develop
+Problem: Stepped premiums increase each year with age, and health conditions develop over time that may attract loadings or exclusions.

 Solution: Buy young and healthy